 I had once found comfort my relationship with chaos.

 in the great vastness, away from the chaos of the coastline, I remembered what it meant to be tranquil.
-So quickly do we grow accustomed to the noise, to the small pains we inflict onto ourselves and onto others.
-So easy it is to accept this weight, when added a droplet at a time.
+So quickly did I grow accustomed to the noise, to the small pains I inflict onto myself and onto others.
+So easy it is to accept this weight, when added a drop at a time.

 Here, for once, is nowhere is particular